 1. What would the world be without Facebook?
 Describe the world when the technology of social network has been out-of-fashion.

-Most of us agree that the need of people for the close social connection is so strong that the idea of social networking service won’t be outdated.
-Facebook or that kind of software might be replaced, but the new one will certainly come out and still provide people with a strong social connection with each other.
+Most of us agree that our need for close social connections is so strong that the concept of a social networking service won’t be outdated.
+Facebook or that other social networks might be replaced, but there will certainly be replacements which will still provide people with strong social connections.

-Facebook helps people keep contact more easily; however, people become lazy to have a real contact and just sit in front of the screen viewing the timeline and the latest news.
-It is the same problem the Internet has created.
-Technology do help people’s life, but it has both good side and bad side, depending on how people use it.
+Facebook keeps people in contact more easily; however, people get too lazy to engage in real contact, prefering rather to sit in front of a screen checking out a timeline and the latest news.
+This is the same problem created by the Internet in general: technology does help people in life, but it has both good sides and bad sides, depending on how people use it.

-In the past, the connection between people from afar is through letters.
-And then people create phone calls, telegraphs and text messages.
-After the Internet become so popular, emails and blogs are new ways to send messages and share the thoughts with others.
-Facebook combines these two parts, creating a big pool of text messages and photos where people share their thoughts and reflections in their daily life.
-But how about the future?
-Maybe in the upcoming future, we can share the smells, scents and tastes with each other, in the same way as we share the audio and visual data today.
-Or even we can share the five senses, feel what other people feel, maybe like metapsychosis.
+In the past, long-distance connections between people were maintained through letters.
+Following this, people made phone calls, sent telegraphs, and then text messages.
+Now that the Internet is so popular, emails and blogs are new ways to send messages and share thoughts with others.
+Facebook combines the two with its big pool of text messages and photos where people share their thoughts and reflections from daily life.
+But what about the future?
+Maybe in the future, we will share smells, scents and tastes with each other, in the same way that we share audio and visual data today.
+Or maybe even we will share the five senses, and feel what other people feel, maybe like metapsychosis.
 That’s a cool idea.

 2. Imagine what the world would be with/without more technology progress.

-Our discussion is more philosophical in this topic.
+Our discussion on this topic was more philosophical.

-One think that technology progress is not a necessity.
-Technology progress do create a better way to live, but it also cause even more problems in the world, and the bad sides will feedback and turn into a vicious cycle.
-For example, we create A to have a better world, but A cause some problems so we create B to solve those problems.
-And then we create C to solve the problems caused by B, and so on and on.
-That’s an extreme case though, the main point is that industrial development and technology progress have already cause problems.
-Also, he mentioned that a conventional way of life is okay for him.
-Maybe it is a nostalgia for the good old days.
+One of us feels that technological progress is not a necessity.
+Technological progress does make for a better way to live, but at the same time it leads to even more problems in the world.
+The bad sides will feedback, making for a vicious cycle.
+For example, we created A to make a better world, but A caused some problems so we created B to solve those problems.
+And then we created C to solve the problems caused by B, and on and on.
+That’s an extreme case though.
+The point is that industrial development and technological progress have already caused problems.
+Also, he mentioned that a conventional way of life would be okay for him.
+Maybe this is just nostalgia for the good old days.

-Another person shares a movie about virtual reality.
-The technology has had great progress and people can go to a virtual world through a machine.
-The virtual world is so good that nobody need to eat to get energy.
-Everyone is free of suffer caused by the human body.
-Finally, some people think that the new world is the wonderful world to live and don’t want to go back to their old life.
-However, others think that the virtual world is not a real world, only the normal life is the true life worth spending the rest of their life.
+Another person described a movie about virtual reality.
+The technology in it was highly advanced and people could go experience a virtual world through a machine.
+The virtual world was so good that nobody needed to eat to gain energy.
+Everyone was free of physical suffering.
+Finally, some people began to think that this new world was wonderful, and didn’t want to go back to their old life.
+However, others felt that the virtual world is not a real world, and only normal life is a true life worth spending the rest of their life in.

-Transportation system would become faster and more convenient.
-There must have a whole new way for transport rather than airplanes, cars or ships.
+Transportation would become faster and more convenient.
+There must be a whole new method of transport instead of airplanes, cars or ships.